A hiker using the safety chains to climb the narrow, steep red rock ridge of the Angels Landing trail in Zion National Park.

 Shuttle Accessible: Yes

 Probably one of the most underrated hikes in Zion, Emerald Pools will dazzle you with its gorgeous overlooks of the canyon and picturesque water features.
 There are three pools on this trail, with the first and third being the most beautiful.
+The lower emerald pools section is an easy, accessible part of the trail, featuring scenic waterfalls and minimal elevation gain, making it perfect for a relaxing walk.
+The upper pools are the most challenging and rewarding part of the Emerald Pools Trail, offering a more strenuous hike and stunning views for those willing to make the climb.

 If you want to skip the first one entirely (we don’t know why you’d want to), you can take the Kayenta Trail and see the second and first ones instead, which is a shorter, more direct hike.
 Emerald Pools information